Scalar field dark matter with two components: combined approach from particle physics and cosmology: A two scalar field model

 Before starting with the technical details on the integration of the coupled complex system of differential equations (\ref{eq:KG1}), (\ref{eq:KG2}) and (\ref{eq:Fridman1}), we need to specify the particular form of the scalar potentials.
 From now on we will return to natural units.

-As discussed in the previous sections, we will consider three scalar potentials, two of them taken from dark matter scalar fields models hypothetically fundamental and the third, associate to a scalar field model purely motivated by cosmology.
+As discussed in the previous sections, we will consider three scalar potentials, two of them are taken from dark matter scalar fields models hypothetically fundamental and the third, is associated to a scalar field model purely motivated by cosmology.

 As described in the subsection \ref{axion-likesubsec}, QCD non-perturbative effects after the Peccei-Quinn symmetry breaking, at some scale $f_a$, provide a potential for the axion $\Phi_a$.
 A simple choice for this, is the instanton potential in equation \eqref{pot}, which turns out to be a very commonly used potential, if a specific form of self-interaction for the axion is required \cite{Zhang:2018slz,LinaresCedeno:2020dte,Marsh:2015xka}.